rodrigomanara/elogbooks/README.md

 # elogbooks

-on this development there are 3 entities, USERS, QUOTES, JOBS<br/>
+on this development I have add a new Entity USERS and create a relation between these 2 QUOTES, JOBS<br/>
-Add some changes the entities to create a relation between USERS and QUOTES | USERS and JOBS </br>
- Add secury firewall
+security was add 'cos login from was added
 #### Installation

 - php bin/console doctrine:database:create